deployphp/docs/tasks.md

 })->onHosts('db.domain.com');
 ```

-Also you can specify a few hosts: `onHosts('db.domain.com', ...)`.
+Also you can specify multiple hosts: `onHosts('db.domain.com', ...)`.

 ### Local tasks

-Mark task with `local` to run it locally and only once, independent from hosts count.
+Mark a task with `local` to run it locally and only once, independent from the hosts count.

 ```php
 task('build', function () {